Site icon Inexhibit

 The area open to the public features hundreds of tombs of three different typologies.

 The largest ones are monumental burial mounds or tumuli, up to 108 feet (33 meters) across, consisting of a circular external wall made of tuff rock blocks topped by a grass-covered dome.
-Internally, those tombs reproduce a typical Etruscan house with corridors and rooms (actually burial chambers) containing the stone shelves on which the sarcophagi once rested.
+Internally, the tombs replicate typical Etruscan houses whose corridors and rooms (actually burial chambers) contain the stone shelves on which the sarcophagi once rested.

 A second type, dating from the 7th to the 6th century BC, comprises more simple rectangular tombs, also called Cube Tombs, aligned along “streets” like small houses to resemble a sort of “city of the dead”.